hubber10/seldovia/_people/Bowen_Rufus_Jr.md

 cemetery_plot: 43
 ---

-**RUFUS BOWEN**, the oldest son of [**Henry Richard and Barbara NAUMOFF Bowen**](../_families/Bowen_Family.md) was born in Kodiak October 22, 1879.
+**RUFAS BOWEN**, the oldest son of [**Henry Richard and Barbara NAUMOFF Bowen**](../_families/Bowen_Family.md) was born in Kodiak October 22, 1879.
 His father died in a ship disaster in 1895 and his mother was left to raise ten children.
 The family moved to Seldovia after the Novarupta eruption in 1912.
 He built a cabin near the current harbor and grazed horses in a pasture located where the current SVT building stands.
 Later he lived in a cabin on the edge of the Russian Orthodox Church Cemetery.